cveckr21/Latin102/quiz1.md

 5. parentes = masculine, nominative or accusative or vocative, plural

-6. ad uxorem = towards his wife ❓ *Please identify the form as well as translate the phrase*
+6. ad uxorem = towards his wife, feminine accusative singular

 Part 2: For each of the following verbs, identify the tense, voice, mood, person, and number.